spawnmarvel/quickguides/zabbix/README.md

 "If it's up to 10 minutes, you can probably ignore that and tune the trigger to be less sensitive.
 If it's more, it is a general Zabbix DB performance issue."

 https://stackoverflow.com/questions/40040509/zabbix-housekeeper-processes-more-than-75-busy

+## Tuning, what to check.

+* When did it start
+* How long does it take, what was it before?
+* Did the DB performance decline also?
+* Did the DB grow?
+* What is the DB size, should be flat after some time.
+* What is num of Startpoller?
+* Can you reduce new values per second`?
+* Use less min, avg, max more last and nodata.
+* For history use smallets days possible, not default 90, 45, 14 or even 7.
+* Better to keep trend for longer times, example, history 14 days, trends 1 year.

 ## Zabbix Agent: Active vs. Passive